 g) What support will there be for my child/young person’s overall well-being?

 Every child’s well-being is our priority.
 For children with additional needs, parents and the child (if appropriate) are involved in the discussion to ensure that any service that is involved in supporting a child is absolutely right for them.

 4. (For mainstream schools and maintained nurseries) Who is the school/setting’s special educational needs co-ordinator (SENCO) and what are their contact details.

 5.a) What training have staff supporting special educational needs had and what is planned?

 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEN.

 The Inclusion Manager attends relevant SEN courses, Family SEN meetings and facilitates/signposts relevant SEN focused external training opportunities for all staff.

 We recognise the need to train all our staff on SEN issues and we have funding available to support this professional development.
 The Inclusion Manager, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.

-Staff have from September 2014 to November 2016 had training on the following:
+Staff have recently had training on the following:

 Autism Education Trust Level 3 (Inclusion Manager)